 You should always call 911 if you are having a medical emergency.

 If you or someone in your family needs expert, emergency care fast, one of our many Medical City Healthcare emergency locations has you covered.
-With average wait times posted online, if you do have an emergency, you can spend less time waiting and more time on the moments that matter most.

 The post When You Need Free, 24/7 Health Information, Ask a Nurse! appeared first on LifeSigns.